 It is always advisable to keep the outdoor unit at the height above the indoor unit.
 If the outdoor unit is kept at level below the indoor, some of the compressor power is used in pumping the refrigerant against the gravity, thus reducing the overall performance of the compressor.
 Most of the outdoor units are quite silent so one does not have to worry about their noise.
 The internal parts of the outdoor unit are shielded against the rain and sun rays, so one can rest assured about their safety in different climatic conditions.

 The refrigerant at very low temperature flows inside the tubing between indoor and the outdoor unit, and there is always some loss of refrigerant effect to the atmosphere from these tubing, hence the distance between the indoor and the outdoor unit should be kept as minimum as possible to reduce the loss of the cooling effect.
 The maximum distance between the indoor and the outdoor units can be about 15 meters.

-Installation of Wall Mounted Split Air Conditioners
+This post is part of the series: Installation of Wall Mounted Split Air Conditioners

 - Installation of the Split Air Conditioners: Deciding the Location of Indoor and Outdoor Units

 - Installation of the Wall Mounted Indoor Unit